zikwall/clickhouse-buffer/README.md

 ## Usage

-First you need to implement the `Rowable` interface, and your own `Row` structure for formatting the data
+First you need to implement the `Inline` interface, and your own `Row` structure for formatting the data

 ```go
 // implement